If you were to ask me which area of cybercrime was the most profitable for criminals, you might be surprised by the answer.

 Raising the price on cybercrime

 This approach disrupts the traditional economics of cybercrime.
-Collective protection means fraudsters can’t simply move on from one unsuccessful target to another, when the entire ecosystem is protected from that particular attack.
+Collective Protection™ security means fraudsters can’t simply move on from one unsuccessful target to another, when the entire ecosystem is protected from that particular attack.
 When there are fewer and fewer targets available for an attack, that attack becomes less lucrative for the fraudsters.
-And when so much of the ecosystem is being overseen by a collective protection framework, the amount of time an attack has to monetize between deployment and discovery shrinks dramatically.
+And when so much of the ecosystem is being overseen by a Collective Protection™ framework, the amount of time an attack has to monetize between deployment and discovery shrinks dramatically.
 Adding dramatic consequences—like prison—puts even more risk into the equation for fraudsters.

 There’s simply less money on the table for fraudsters to snatch at, because their attacks will be identified and blocked faster than ever before.
 And when an operation is shut down, fraudsters are either put in jail or have to start from scratch by finding new ways to try and exploit the systems in place to grab a piece of the pie.